Merck/wpgsd/README.md

 There are some limitations that are currently being addressed.
 Please use the package with caution in production environments.

-- The implementation may not be able to handle a larger number of hypotheses than that has been demonstrated.
+- The current implementation may have limitations when handling more complex scenarios beyond what has been demonstrated.
 - The API is subject to potential breaking changes as it is currently being reviewed and refactored.
 - Further validation is needed to ensure the reliability of the package.
+- More documentation is expected in the future releases.

 ## References